m2osw/prinbee/doc/JOURNAL.md

 * Expiration Date (Predefined, Type: `time_t`)

-  Note: there is an Expiration Date in all the rows of all the tables, although this is not mandatory.
+  Note: there can be an `Expiration Date` in all the rows of all the tables, although this is not mandatory.
 If not defined, it does not expire.

   A date after which this row is considered _deleted_.